 “Even though first impression doesn’t predict performance beyond the first year, managers use it to promote people five or six years after they start.
 The kicker is there is either really slow updating of beliefs, or there’s bias in the decision making.
 It’s there in every level of minor league baseball up to six years after the player’s rookie season,” he said.

 Black focuses on management accounting issues that look at holding people accountable for their actions, previously studying issues surrounding CEO compensation.
 He enjoys baseball and follows the game closely along with his co-author Dr. Marshall Vance, assistant professor at Virginia Tech University.
 He believes their love of the game ties in well with the research.

 “If ever there was an environment where we could perfectly observe somebody's performance, it's baseball.
 We shouldn't observe any kind of bias or slow updating of beliefs about players in baseball because we can see everything they're doing on the field to evaluate their performance.
 And yet we still see it.
 I would expect our results to generalize to lots of other industries and types of jobs where performance is less observable and people are probably more likely to hold on to their first impressions,” he said.

-Dr. Aaron Crabtree, director of the School of Accountancy and KPMG Faculty Fellow, recently hosted the School of Accountancy Advisory Board consisting of professionals from many companies.
+Dr. Aaron Crabtree, associate dean of master's programs and executive development, recently hosted the School of Accountancy Advisory Board consisting of professionals from many companies.
 He arranged to showcase Black’s research as an example of the practical work being produced with direct application to businesses.